jetstream-cloud/js2docs/docs/faq/alloc.md

 #Jetstream2 Allocations FAQ

- **1. Is there an overview of the types of allocations available as well as any restrictions those allocations have?**
+####Is there an overview of the types of allocations available as well as any restrictions those allocations have?

 > The [Getting Started guide](https://www.xsede.org/for-users/getting-started){target=_blank} describes the process of getting onto XSEDE, applying for allocations and using XSEDE resources.
 To review the types of allocations XSEDE and the process to get an allocation, here are some links you might find useful: